-believe housing is a charitable community benefit society and registered provider of social housing in operating across the North East of England.

-We own and manage over 18,000 properties and employ over 600 people.
-At believe housing we agree that our core values are simple.
-We all agree to do the right thing for our customers, our colleagues, and our business.
+We are an exempt charity and a Community Benefit Society, focused on providing healthy and affordable homes and enhancing the communities we serve. believe housing is one of the largest housing associations in North East England.
+We manage more than 18,000 homes, supporting around 22,000 customers.
+At believe housing we agree that our core values are to do the right thing for our customers, for our colleagues, and for our business.

-In March 2022 the Board approved the 2022-2025 Corporate Plan, which set out our ambitions for the next three years.
-This plan was updated in March 2024 to reflect our latest position and priorities as follows:
+In March 2025 the Board approved the 2025-2026 Corporate Plan, which set out our ambitions for the next three years to deliver against our aims, which are to: